 But if you don’t want to take my word for it, here is a link from Time Magazine about the health benefits of swimming:

-I, for one, took up swimming as my sport and fitness go to because it’s fun, relaxing and almost certainly guarantees that I wouldn’t be hit by any balls, bats, racquets, or other human body parts.
+I, for one, took up swimming as my sport and fitness go to because it’s fun, relaxing, and almost certainly guarantees that I wouldn’t be hit by any balls, bats, racquets, or other human body parts.

-Which leads to the next reason…
+This leads to the next reason…

 Swimming is a great way to build camaraderie with other like-minded individuals.
 Yes, swimming is a definite necessity.
 BUT, it’s also a way to have fun with others.
 The coolest thing about swim lessons and swim team are the friendships that are built in the process.